-Measure O17 Number of economically disadvantaged members that complete a college course within one year after finishing a CNCS-supported program Definition of Key Terms This measure is a count of individuals who are entered into CNCS' National Service Trust database, who complete their term of service, earn an education award, or leave service due to compelling circumstances (see 45 CFR §2522.200).
+Measure O17 Number of economically disadvantaged members that register for a college course during the term of service or within 30 days after finishing a CNCS-supported program Definition of Key Terms This measure is a count of individuals who are entered into CNCS' National Service Trust database, who complete their term of service, earn an education award, or leave service due to compelling circumstances (see 45 CFR §2522.200).
 Individuals who are not enrolled in the National Service Trust, or who are dismissed, will not be counted.
 College , as defined for this performance measure, refers to any postsecondary higher education institution.
 Therefore, it includes colleges, universities, and technical and vocational schools (definition of college per US Census).
-Complete a college course: may have enrolled in course during term of service and completed after term of service ends or may enroll and complete after term of service ends; may or may not pass course but did not drop out and did not take an "incomplete"; course schedule would indicate that course has finished by the time measure has been taken Within one year refers to 12 months after a member leaves service, or within the subsequent cycle for the alumni survey.
-Economically disadvantaged National Service Participants : Current National Service Participants who are receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance How to Calculate Measure/ Of the members counted in O14, count of how many complete a college course as defined above within 12 months after a member leaves service.
-Collect Data Have you obtained your completed a college course since leaving the program?
-Yes No If yes, does this course contribute toward a recognized college degree or educational credential?
-Yes No
+Register for a college course : may have registered or enrolled in course during term of service or within 30 days after term of service ends.
+If student registered during the term of service, the student did not drop out and did not take an "incomplete."
+Economically disadvantaged National Service Participants : Current National Service Participants who are receiving or meet the income eligibility requirements to receive: TANF, Food Stamps (SNAP), Medicaid, SCHIP, Section 8 housing assistance How to Calculate Measure/ Of the members counted in O14, count of how many registered for a college course as defined above during the term of service or within 30 days after a member leaves service.
+Collect Data Have you registered for a college course while in the program or since leaving the program? □ Yes □ No If yes, does this course contribute toward a recognized college degree or educational credential? □ Yes □ No